ahmedshahjahan/Data-Science-Capstone-Project-Credit-Card-Churn-Prediction/README.md

 I have used StandardScaler as scaling function for training and test set separately because StandardScaler removes the mean and scales each feature/variable to unit variance.
 This operation is performed feature-wise in an independent way.
 I have used scaling function because the numerical columns of the dataset still contained outliers and the range of each individual columns are different.
 A significant number of observations are below numerical value 1 and some are above 35000.

+**Modeling**
+To predict the class or category we need to use the classification algorithm.
+The Classification algorithm’s function is to identify the category of new observations based on training data.
+In Classification, a program learns from the given dataset or observations and then classifies new observation into classes or groups.
+Such as, Yes or No, 0 or 1.
+In classification algorithm, a discrete output function(y) is mapped to input variable(x).